 In addition to the residency time requirement, to apply for naturalization you must meet the following requirements:

-- Have lived within the state, or USCIS district with jurisdiction over the applicant’s place of residence, for at least three months prior to the date of filing the application;
+- You have lived within the state or USCIS district with jurisdiction for at least three (3) months prior to the date of filing the application;

-- Be able to read, write, and speak English and have knowledge and an understanding of U.S. history and government (civics); and
+- You are able to read, write, and speak English and have knowledge and an understanding of U.S. history and government (civics).

-- Be a person of good moral character, attached to the principles of the Constitution of the United States, and well-disposed to the good order and happiness of the United States during all relevant periods under the law
+- You are a person of good moral character, attached to the principles of the Constitution of the United States, and well disposed to the good order and happiness of the United States during all relevant periods under the law.